juev/awesome-stars/README.md

 - [Konstantin8105/Effective_Go_RU](https://github.com/Konstantin8105/Effective_Go_RU) – Перевод - Эффективный Go
 - [chrisalbon/short_notes_on_machine_learning](https://github.com/chrisalbon/short_notes_on_machine_learning) – Notes On Using Data Science & Artificial Intelligence To Fight For Something That Matters.
+- [go101/go101](https://github.com/go101/go101) – An online book focusing on Go syntax/semantics and runtime related things
+- [waferbaby/usesthis](https://github.com/waferbaby/usesthis) – A nerdy little interview website, asking people from all walks of life what they use to get the job done.
+- [geek-cookbook/geek-cookbook](https://github.com/geek-cookbook/geek-cookbook) – The "Geek's Cookbook" is a collection of guides for establishing your own highly-available "private cloud" and using it to run self-hosted services such as GitLab, Plex, NextCloud, etc.
+- [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) – A curated list of awesome warez and piracy links

 <div id="haskell"></div>